 Getting Data from a Single File on SharePoint or OneDrive

-Get a link directly from SharePoint or OneDrive
+Get a link from SharePoint

 Step 1: Click the ellipsis button next to the file you want and then select Details (do not use copy link, it will not work).